SendAsPost/SendAsPOST/README.md

 ## SendAsPOST
-Share extension for iOS to send photos and links as POST requests

-###
-The share extension appears on the list when a user taps the Share icon for a photo or a web page.
-Depending on what's being shared, the extension will send different parameters with the POST request: `caption` and `image` for a photo and `comment`, `title`, `url`, and `quote` for a URL.
+Send As POST is an app for iOS and macOS that adds a share extension to images and web pages.

+Sharing via Send as POST will create a POST request with these parameters:

+For images:

+- `image`: the image data
+- `caption` (optional): the text provided in the share card.

+For links:

+- `url`: the URL of the page
+- `quote` (optional): the highlighted text on the page, if any
+- `comment` (optional): the text added in the sharing card, if any
+- `title` (optional): the text specified in the title field of the sharing card, if any.
+Defaults to the title of the page being shared

-Opening the main application allows you to send extra parameters, e.g. a shared secret for authentication, with every POST request.
+Additional parameters, e.g. a shared secret, can be configured in the app.
+They will be sent with each POST request.